"Jobe, the beef was cancerous! It grew in huge malformed TUMORS that they cut off and sold to their people as beef!"

 So what's the solution?

-.
-Basically we take some species' cell culture and grow it into something edible.
-Since you don't need to raise animals, there's no question of inhumane treatment because what you've eaten never had a brain, hence why meat produced in this procedure is also known as "cruelty free meat".
+We actually have some ideas right now.
+Basically, we take some species' cell culture and grow it into something edible.
+Since you don't need to raise animals, there's no question of inhumane treatment because what you've eaten never had a brain, hence why meat produced in this procedure is also known as "slaughter-free meat".
+This process is also quicker and more efficient than traditional husbandry, since large quantities of meat could be grown more or less continuously within limited facilities instead of having to reserve large areas of pastureland for slow-growing livestock that can only be bred or harvested once per year.
 It likely isn't nearly as ecologically impacting given that the meat has far fewer bodily functions to maintain, also reducing the resource cost.

 At least in theory.
 In practice, it's a bit difficult to get the meat to grow like that, but we've definitely made some progress.
 Fictionland assumes we've overcome these hurdles or found some other workaround.

-Less realistic Artificial Meat can be made by way of Matter Replicators
+Less realistic Artificial Meat can be made by way of Matter Replicators.

 - Judge Dredd has treemeat, a type of synthetic meat that literally grows on trees.